MR

 How To Find Routing Number on your Cheque

-If you need to find your routing number and you have a cheque in hand, look at the numbers at the bottom, running from left to right.
+If you need to find your routing number and have a cheque in hand, look at the numbers at the bottom, running from left to right.
 Your routing number can be found here.

 Starting from the left, the first set of numbers is your cheque number.
 The next five digits form the transit number, and the final three represent the institution number.
 The routing number is essentially the combination of the transit and institution numbers.